-Although we have found some stable methylation patterns using low-pass WGBS, we still need to validate these findings in larger studies.
-Such studies can be used to further develop these approaches and improve the accuracy of HCC diagnoses and surveillance.
+Although we have found some stable methylation patterns using low-pass WGBS, we still need to validate these findings in larger studies. the low-coverage caused by the low-pass WGBS sequencing provided difficulties in deep-analysis to biology question, however, we found it is valuable for clinical implementation.
+Our studies can be used to further develop these approaches and improve the accuracy of HCC diagnoses and surveillance.
 Larger studies will enable the determination of accurate cutoff values for disease stages, especially for those with small tumors.
 Furthermore, we anticipate that blood samples from HCC patients at multiple time points hold strong utility in tracking disease progression.

 Materials and Methods